BelaBartok39/aes_neural_trainer/README.md

 ## What Happened: The Technical Explanation

 ### Data Leakage:
-The most likely explanation is that your original training process had significant data leakage between the training and validation sets.
+The most likely explanation is that the original training process had significant data leakage between the training and validation sets.
 This means:

 - The same plaintext-key-ciphertext combinations (or variants) appeared in both sets
 - The model wasn't learning to predict AES; it was memorizing specific examples